Our Struggle for Democracy Faces Many Challenges

-In response, Elders Action Network has made protection of democracy one of its key action priorities.
-Our action group Elders for Sound Democracy (ESD) is using proven strategies to empower voters, counter voter suppression and public corruption, and promote basic civic values.
-The following summarizes ESD teams’ efforts, with links to detailed information and opportunities for you to join.
+Our American democracy is in jeopardy.
+We are experiencing our basic liberties being infringed, particularly in right wing-controlled states.
+This sabotage of democracy prevents the enactment of popular American policies that are antithetical to authoritarian ideology.
+In response, our action group Elders for Sound Democracy (ESD), harnesses proven strategies to empower voters, counter voter suppression and public corruption, and promote basic civic values.
+The following provides ways for you to participate in ESD action, as it summarizes ESD teams’ efforts, with links to detailed information and opportunities for you to join.

 Sound Democracy and Its Freedoms

 A sound democracy provides basic freedoms, or rights, for all Americans.
 These include public safety, minority rights, women and youth rights, and the basic right to vote.
 Eligible-to-vote citizens need to be informed about authoritarian actions attacking these freedoms.
 In response, informed citizens become more motivated to vote and to learn how to bypass regulatory roadblocks intended to suppress their voting turnout.
 Our monthly media content is designed to provide essential information to confront threats to these rights.

 ESD continually conducts projects aimed at getting out the vote (GOTV) that all can contribute to with variable amounts of time and effort.
 Three of these are as follows.